top of page

 credits

 These advanced elective courses are offered as Level 200, 300 and 400 courses to provide students with academic progression.
-Students are advised to take at least 18 credits of Level 200 courses (excluding 6 credits of core methods-related course) for their declared major.
+Students must take at least 18 credits of Level 300 or above disciplinary courses for the major.

-(iii) Capstone experience (6 - 12 credits for major only, to be taken in Year 4)
+(iii) Capstone experience (6-12 credits for major only)

 GEOG4001